splewis/get5/README.md

 You must have sourcemod installed on the game server.
 You can download it at http://www.sourcemod.net/downloads.php.
 Note that sourcemod also requires MetaMod:Source to be on the server.
 You can download it at http://www.metamodsource.net/downloads.php.
 You must have a 1.9+ build of sourcemod.

 #### Download
-Download a release package from the [releases section](https://github.com/splewis/get5/releases) or [the latest development build](https://github.com/splewis/get5/actions/workflows/build.yml/) (click the latest successful build and download the artifact called `build`).
+Download a release package from the [releases section](https://github.com/splewis/get5/releases) or [the latest development build](https://github.com/splewis/get5/actions/workflows/build.yml?query=branch%3Amaster++) (click the latest successful build from `branch:master` and download the artifact called `build`).

 Release and development builds are currently compiled against sourcemod 1.10 and should work on sourcemod 1.10 or later.